degensprotocol/docs/guide.md

 ## Gas Fees

-To conduct a transaction on the ethereum blockchain, certain transactions require a gas fee which is paid in ETH, the native crypto currency of ethereum.
+Sending a transaction to the ethereum blockchain requires a gas fee which is paid in ETH, the native crypto currency of ethereum.
 This gas fee isn't paid to Degens, but is paid to the miners to process your transaction.

 This gas fee is variable and depends on the congestion of the network at any given time.
 When you send transactions, your wallet software should allow you to select the gas price you will pay, although it is recommended to use at least the default to ensure your transactions are processed quickly.
-Gas conditions can be monitored on [ETH Gas Station](https://ethgasstation.info/).
+Gas price conditions can be monitored on [ETH Gas Station](https://ethgasstation.info/).

 It is possible to use Degens without paying any gas, as described in our blog post: [Betting Without ETH](https://medium.com/@Degens/betting-without-eth-dais-new-permit-feature-5517293f3246).
-However, advanced users will usually want some ETH on hand for cancellations (which require gas) and to take trades (which can result in better odds than just making orders to be matched).
+However, advanced users will usually want some ETH on hand for cancellations (which require gas) and to take trades (which can result in better odds than making orders to be matched).

 ## Deposit/withdrawal Fees